thurgarion2/noise2noise/README.md

 > EE-559 project 1, 2

-You can access our project documentation [here](https://thurgarion2.github.io/noise2noise/).
+You can access the documentation [here](https://thurgarion2.github.io/noise2noise/) !!!

 ## Set up the environnement